Highlighting

 Configuration (via environment):

-OPENALEPH_SEARCH_HIGHLIGHTER_FVH_ENABLED=true(default)- Requires
+OPENALEPH_SEARCH_HIGHLIGHTER_FVH_ENABLED=false(default)- Requires

-OPENALEPH_SEARCH_CONTENT_TERM_VECTORS=true(default)
+OPENALEPH_SEARCH_CONTENT_TERM_VECTORS=true(default) when enabled

 Plain Highlighter

-Used for: names (keywords), text, and other fields
+Used for: names (keywords)

-Fast highlighting for simple matches.
+Fast highlighting for simple keyword matches.

 Configuration